-- This fortnight, influenza notification rates have decreased in the Northern Territory, following a considerable increase in the previous fortnight (Figure 9). - Since the beginning of 2024, influenza notification rates have followed an increasing trend in the Northern Territory (until recent weeks) but have remained relatively stable in most other jurisdictions (Figure 9). - In the year to date, influenza notification rates have been highest in the Northern Territory, followed by New South Wales and Queensland (Table 1).
+- This fortnight, influenza notification rates remained highest in the Northern Territory, where an early and sustained increase in influenza notifications was observed since April 2024 (Figure 9).
+This fortnight, influenza notifications also increased in the Australian Capital Territory, New South Wales, South Australia, Tasmania and Victoria (Figure 9). - Since late April 2024, influenza notification rates have followed an increasing trend in most jurisdictions but have remained relatively stable in Queensland and Western Australia (Figure 9).
+In the year to date, influenza notification rates have been highest in the Northern Territory, followed by New South Wales (Table 1).

-Figure 9: Notification rates per 100,000 population for influenza cases notified to the NNDSS by state or territory and week of diagnosis, Australia, 1 January to 5 May 2024
+Figure 9: Notification rates per 100,000 population for influenza cases notified to the NNDSS by state or territory and week of diagnosis, Australia, 1 January to 19 May 2024